 What is “handcrafted” jewellery anyway?
 And what is “Cad Cam” jewellery making?

-As a jewellery master craftsman of over 40 years’ experience, I sometimes take all that knowledge and expertise for granted and forget that this is not common knowledge and that people are very interested in how a ‘handcrafted’ jewellery piece is made.
+As a jewellery master craftsman with over 40 years of experience, I sometimes take all that knowledge and expertise for granted and forget that this is not common knowledge and that people are very interested in how a ‘handcrafted’ jewellery piece is made.

 As they say, a picture is worth a thousand words… I hope you find these handcrafted jewellery design and manufacturing journeys interesting…